ThePython10110/ExchangeClone/README.md

     * Also includes some features from ProjectExpansion, an expansion to ProjectE (MIT).
 * Code: GPLv3+
     * Originally started as a fork of Enchant97's mod [Element Exchange](https://github.com/enchant97/minetest_element_exchange) (GPLv3+).
-    * Some code copied/modified from MineClone2 and Minetest Game (both GPLv3+)
+    * Some code copied/modified from other places, of course, but not large amounts and not closed-source projects.
+Sometimes I remember to give credit, sometimes I don't.
 * Textures:
     * Upgrader and Upgrades: Created by me (CC-BY-SA-3.0)
     * Energy Collectors: